steinuil/mpv-livetweet/README.md

 ----
   - [ ] Make the script read mail, as per the [law of software envelopment](http://catb.org/jargon/html/Z/Zawinskis-Law.html).
   - [X] Make the script more verbose.
     - [X] Actually check the answer of the server to determine if the screenshot was actually tweeted.
-  - [X] Auto-detect the name of the anime you're watching and tweet with the respective hashtag. (*man this sounds like pain*)
+  - [X] Auto-detect the name of the anime you're watching and tweet with the respective hashtag.
-  - [X] Integrate the AniList DB to retrieve said hashtag. (*even more pain*)
+    - [X] Integrate the AniList DB to retrieve said hashtag.
-  - [X] Use [yad](https://code.google.com/p/yad/) to display a window for the tweet body on Linux. (*it uses zenity but whatever*)
+  - [X] Display a window for the tweet body on Linux.
-    * [X] Come up with something similar for Windows.
-Maybe a simple C# program?
+    - [X] Come up with something similar for Windows.
+	  - [ ] Integrate the hashtag in the Windows script.
+Fuck you, CScript.exe.
   - [ ] Add support for multiple screenshots.

 ----